Hang In There!

 Congratulations on your acceptance to the Tropical Conservation Semester in Ecuador!
 We are excited to have you join this unique learning adventure, and can’t wait to meet you in Quito.

-We must receive your enrollment form by Friday, October 27 or your spot may be awarded to an applicant on the waiting list.
-The form asks you for your emergency contact and medical information.
+To confirm your spot in the program, we must receive your enrollment form by Wednesday, November 6.
 The other materials on the list below may be submitted after the enrollment deadline, but for some (e.g., obtaining a passport) you may need to get started right away.
-Please read the following list of enrollment steps carefully.
+Please read the following list of enrollment steps carefully, and consult the detailed information that follows the list.

-1. Fill out the online Enrollment Form by the enrollment deadline.
+1. Fill out the online Ceiba Enrollment Form by the November 6.
+The form asks you for your emergency contact, medical and dietary information.
 Please note that you cannot save this form, so make sure you have all information on hand before starting.

-3. Read the TCS Information Packet and FAQ about traveling to Ecuador.
+4. Read the TCS Program Information Packet and Frequently Asked Questions about traveling to Ecuador.
 The packet contains details about where we travel, what to pack, and other helpful information.

-4. Sign and return the TCS Liability Release Form and Code of Conduct, by emailing a digital copy to courses@ceiba.org or mailing a paper copy with your original signature to Ceiba’s office in Madison.
+5. Sign and return the TCS Liability Release and Code of Conduct by emailing a digital copy to courses@ceiba.org, or by mailing a paper copy with your original signature to Ceiba’s office in Madison.

-5. Purchase your plane ticket, and submit your travel itinerary through the Travel & Passport tab on your MyStudyAbroad page (log-in link can be found on the UW Study Abroad page).
-You should plan to arrive in Quito on January 9, and depart on or after May 16.
+6. Purchase your plane ticket, and submit your travel itinerary through the Travel & Passport tab on your MyStudyAbroad page (log-in link can be found on the UW Study Abroad website).
+You should plan to arrive in Quito on January 7, and depart on or after May 22.

-6. Obtain a Yellow Fever and Covid-19 vaccination (see details below), and email color scans of your vaccine certificates to Ceiba.
+7. Obtain a Yellow Fever vaccination (see details below), and email color scans of your vaccine certificates to courses@ceiba.org.

-8. Make sure you have all materials on the Required Gear list.
-See the TCS Packet for lists of what to bring!
+10. Make sure you have all materials on the Required Gear list.
+See the TCS Program Information Packet for lists of what to bring (clothing, binoculars, field notebook, snorkel, etc.)!

-10. Attend the pre-departure orientation on the UW-Madison campus (time and room to be assigned).
+12. Attend the pre-departure orientation on the UW-Madison campus mid November (time and room to be assigned).
 Non-UW students may attend remotely.

 Passport